3. EPIDEMIOLOGY, AETIOLOGY AND PATHOPHYSIOLOGY

 3.3.2.
 Prevalence

 3.3.3.
-Influence on Quality of Life
+Influence on health-related Quality of Life

 3.3.4.
 Costs

-Costs combine direct health-care costs and societal costs (productivity loss) such as under-performance and absenteeism from work.
+Costs combine direct healthcare costs and societal costs (productivity loss), such as under-performance and absenteeism from work.
 The annual costs to society can be calculated by using the average population earnings.
-In Germany direct care costs are estimated at €791 and societal costs €995 per patient with IBS per year which may be comparable to patients with CPPPS [224].
+In Germany, direct care costs are estimated at €791 and societal costs €995 per patient with IBS per year, which may be comparable to patients with CPPPS [233].

 3.3.5.
 Risk factors & underlying causes